infinum/design-handbook/Research/Different research methods.md

 **Qualitative research methods** require less participants and go into more depth.
 You’ll learn more about the why’s of people's behavior.
 But generalizing your findings is a tricky thing.
 Your sample will be 5-10 people, so you need to tread lightly when using those insights.

-For the purposes of this Handbook, we’ll stick with the qual-quant split.
+For the purposes of this Handbook, we’ll stick with the generative-evaluative split.
 To add some confusion to the mix, in most of the cases — the split is not clear.
-For example, you can add a qualitative question to find out why participants provided some of the quantitative answers.
+For example, you can use survey both to generate more information and to test your hypothesis.